NeLy-EPFL/fanc-proofreading-priority-queue/README.md

         }
 ```

+Now, the obvious question is: which attributes can we access from the `FANCDataset` object when implementing our new rule?
+For this, see `notebooks/fanc_dataset.ipynb` to get an overview of what's in `FANCDataset`.

 Finally, you need to add your rule to `scripts/server.py`:
-- Add an entry to `get_subcommands`: this maps the slackblot subcommand to a name of your table (you can come up with this name yourself).
-For example, if you add an entry `'myrule': 'my_rule_neuron_table'`, the proofreader can use `/get myrule` command to get a row from `my_rule_neuron_table`.
+- Add an entry to the `get_subcommands` dictionary defined in the beginning of the script: this maps the slackblot subcommand to a name of your table (you can come up with this name yourself).
+For example, if you add an entry `'myrule': 'my_rule_neuron_table'`, the proofreader can message the bot `/get myrule` to get a row from `my_rule_neuron_table`.
-- Add an entry to `rule_objs`: this maps the table name (should be the same as above) to an object of the `OptimizationRule` class that you implemented.
+- Add an entry to the `rule_objs` dictionary defined right after `get_subcommands`: this maps the table name (should be the same as above) to an object of the `OptimizationRule` class that you implemented.
 As a continuation of the previous example, you would add an entry `'my_rule_neuron_table': MyRule()`.

 That's how you add a new rule!
 Don't worry about checking whether this table is still valid when the user queried it; this is handled already.